my-private-apps/hascal/BUILD.md

 pip3 install pyinstaller
 ```

-## TCC Compiler
+## DMD Compiler
-Hascal for generate binary code use tcc you should put a version of tcc compiler in the folder of Hascal compiler.
+Hascal for generate binary code use dmd you should put a version of dmd compiler in the folder of Hascal compiler.

 ## Build
 For build Hascal enter following command in terminal :